dafiti-group/data-and-analytics-training/laboratory/redshift/LAB-Redshift.md

 Note the key your are using to join the tables, it's not a distkety but you don't have a redistribution.
 You have in your execution plan `DS_DIST_ALL_NONE`, it's because one of the tables has `Diststyle all`, tables with this distribution perform well in joins with tables using Diststyle `KEY` or `EVEN`.

 **?Challenge:** Write a simple query joining the 3 tables you have created in this lab appling the best practices you have  learned.
-Count the items and orders grouped by current status and flag `is_paid` (you have to create this flag) filtering only 3 hours of a specific day, when you run the `explain` command no redistribution should be shown. *The answear for this challenge is in the end of this lab, if you want you can go there and validate your solution :)*
+Count the items and orders grouped by current status and flag `is_paid` (you have to create this flag) filtering only 3 hours of a specific day (the data in your tables are between 2021-02-13 18:00:00 and 2021-02-14 06:00:00), when you run the `explain` command no redistribution should be shown. *The answear for this challenge is in the end of this lab, if you want you can go there and validate your solution :)*

 # Conclusion